 “Calvinism” series: (post #4)

 I knew immediately that the statement didn’t sound right, and I looked around to see if anyone else in the audience was as shocked by it as I was.
-Even though some of them no doubt were, they all displayed their poker faces.
-I didn’t know much about Calvinism at the time, and so I didn’t understand that the statement was a dead giveaway that the guest preacher was a Calvinist.
-But I sure understand it now.
+Even though some of them no doubt were, all I saw were poker faces.
+I didn’t understand much about Calvinism at the time, and so I didn’t know that the statement was a dead giveaway that the guest preacher was a Calvinist, but I sure know it now.

 Calvinists do not believe that Jesus died for the sins of the entire human race.
 Instead, they teach that He died only for the sins of the elect.
 They refer to this doctrine as “Limited Atonement.”
 And as you might guess, it is the “L” in Calvinism’s T-U-L-I-P acrostic.

 Calvinists contend that if Jesus died for everybody’s sins, then everybody would get saved.
 They say that it’s absurd to talk about Jesus dying a sacrificial death that would, in the end, be rendered pointless for the vast majority of people for whom it was done.
 In the Calvinist way of thinking, such a thing would be an affront to God’s sovereignty because it would give individuals, rather than God, the final say in salvation.

 Calvinists are also quick to point out that most Christians, whether they admit it or not, believe in a limited atonement.
 They base this upon the fact that most Christians, with the exception of those who hold to the false doctrine of Christian universalism, agree that Jesus dying on the cross certainly doesn’t mean that every sinner is going to heaven.
 Therefore, to the Calvinist, the difference between Calvinism’s “limited atonement” and the “limited atonement” of non-Calvinists is really just a matter of semantics.